Inside look at ATOM 3.0 and the shift toward ID-free mobile targeting

 1. via bidstream, where we incrementally enrich your ad request with cohort signals beyond the contextual signals you receive today.

-2. via Deals, curated and pre-packaged by Verve Group.
+2. via Deals, curated and pre-packaged by Verve.

 ATOM 3.0 is now open to all interested partners — at no cost.
 So if you are a demand partner looking to secure your campaign budgets and audience addressability, or a publisher looking to de-risk monetization, then we are here to help you.